Skip to content

 • adding other ingredients followed by the required liquid

-• bringing the pot to the simmer
+• bringing the pot to a simmer

 • simmering until cooked